 The soul is no longer interested in success or fame.
 It prefers to do something that loves, and which brings inner satisfaction.
 It lives with its real potential.
-At the end of this stage, the soul emphasizes teaching, communicating what it has learned, showing others the way.
+At the end of this stage, the soul emphasizes teaching, communicating what it has learned, and showing others the way.

-How to recognize the age of your soul?
+Would you like to know how to recognize the age of your soul?

 The best is to do it in the second half of your life.
 Because earlier, when it is in the period of shaping your identi